shmokmt/tfhk/README.md

 # tfhk

-Utility tools to remove blocks for refactoring such as moved block
+The utility tool to remove blocks for refactoring such as moved block.

+Supports deletion of the following blocks.

+- moved block
+- import block
+- removed block

 # Usage